biowaffeln/Creative-Computing-Assignments/week 2/README.md

 ## Lab 02 - 04

+I did the rest of the exercises together in a group.
-Unfortunately I didn't realize we were supposed to take pictures of the labs, so I didn't take any...
-Sorry, I promise there will be more pictures here for next week!
+Unfortunately I didn't realize we were supposed to take pictures of the labs, so this section looks kind of empty for this week...
+I'm sorry, I promise there will be more pictures for next week!